IanSmith123/IanSmith123/README.md

 ###
 Hi, I'm Les1ie.

-I'm a student from the University of China Academy of Sciences.
+I'm a student from the University of Chinese Academy of Sciences.

 <img src="https://komarev.com/ghpvc/?username=iansmith123" alt="iansmith123" />